rutar-academic/rutar.org/content/writing/from_vim_and_tmux_to_neovim.md

 Currently, I simply suspend my neovim instances with `CTRL-z` and then restore with `fg`.
 However, this is not a particularly elegant solution and I have not yet spent the time figuring out how to do this properly.

-So far, I am very happy with the way this setup works.
+So far, I am very happy with this setup.
-It remains to be seen if this setup will last longer than my previous one.
+It remains to be seen if it will last longer than my previous one.